ntnhut/LeetSolve/docs/source/String/08_STR_804_Unique_Morse_Code_Words_int.md

 ## [Problem statement](https://leetcode.com/problems/unique-morse-code-words/)

-The problem involves International Morse Code, which defines a standard way to encode letters with dots and dashes.
+The problem involves the International Morse Code, which defines a standard way to encode letters with dots and dashes.
 Each English letter corresponds to a specific sequence in Morse Code, and a full table mapping each letter is provided.

 For instance, `'a'` is encoded as `".-"`, `'b'` as `"-..."`, and so on.